emilyhunt/ocelot/README.md

 ## Development

-If you'd like to contribute to the package, we recommend setting up a new virtual environment of your choice.
+If you'd like to contribute to the package, we recommend setting up a new virtual environment with a tool of your choice.
 Then, you can install the latest commit on the main branch in edit mode (`-e`) with all development dependencies (`[dev]`) with:

 ```
 pip install -e git+https://github.com/emilyhunt/ocelot[dev]